 That protective instinct runs through every chapter of her career.
 The 2009 VMAs.
 Kim Kardashian's snake emojis.
 The masters heist.
 Each attack met with the same response: retreat, rebuild, return stronger.

 This is the psychology of the Enneagram Type 3: the Achiever.
-Not just ambition for its own sake, but ambition fused with an absolute refusal to let anyone else write her story.
+Not just ambition for its own sake, but ambition fused with a refusal to let anyone else write her story.

 TL;DR: Why Taylor Swift Embodies the Enneagram Type 3 Achiever